futileskills/Security-Advisory/README.md

-<h1 align="center">Security Advisory: Unauthenticated Command Injection in Epson POS Printers</h1>
+<h1 align="center">Security Advisory: Unauthenticated Command Injection in ESC/POS Printers</h1>

 A CVE ID request has been submitted for this issue.
 This advisory will be updated with the assigned CVE once it is issued.